MUSIC @ COLDFALL

 We have an exceptional school choir formed of pupils from year 5 and 6 who perform regularly in the local area and further field.
-The choir rehearse weekly after school under the direction of Kate Vetch and Nina De Sausmarez and sing a wide range of music in 3 and 4-part harmony.
+The choir rehearse weekly after school under the direction of Kate Vetch and Laura Mole and sing a wide range of music in 3 and 4-part harmony.
 Recent performances include the London premier of Rio Amazonas with Roland Perrin and his Blue Planet Orchestra and Carmina Burana at the Queen Elizabeth Hall under the baton of David Temple (OBE).
 The choir were also invited to perform at the Music for Youth National Festival at Symphony Hall, Birmingham.
-Other highlights include; The Wigmore Hall, The Royal Albert Hall, The Union Chaple and Alexandra Palace.
+Other highlights include; The Wigmore Hall, The Royal Albert Hall, The Union Chapel and Alexandra Palace.
 In spring 2020 the choir will record and perform Benjamin Britten’s Saint Nicholas with The BBC Concert Orchestra and Crouch End Festival Chorus.
 They also recently performed the children’s choir part in the world premier of One Giant Leap by James McCarthy with The London Orchestra da Camera and Hertfordshire Chorus at The Queen Elizabeth Hall.

 Coldfall Primary School Orchestra